-The Brazos process requires that you sign a Credit Agreement, which is the most frustrating part of their process.
+The Brazos process requires that you sign a Credit Agreement, which is normal when applying for credit.
 Their final Approval Disclosure document is what actually makes the loan fund.
 If you just want to see what you could qualify for and aren’t ready to commit, do not sign the Approval Disclosure until you’re ready.
 After you sign the Approval Disclosure, you have 3-4 days waiting period when you can still cancel the loan funding.

-If you call First Mark Services, you might get a rep that’s of minimal help, so make sure to call back and ask for someone different if they don’t answer your questions to your satisfaction.
+If you call First Mark Services, and you end up with unanswered questions, ask for a supervisor to help.
 I’ve had several readers get approved with Brazos, so I know it’s fairly straightforward.

-That said, most other lenders have a much smoother process.
+That said, some other lenders have a slightly more efficient process.
 Know that you’re going to jump through a couple hoops to see if you could qualify for Brazos below market rates.

 Limited Forbearance Protection at Brazos